nanofuzz/nanofuzz/README.md

 The paper above covers the 0.1.x version of NaNofuzz.
 A lot has changed since then, and we plan to publish new papers soon!

-### The NaNofuzz mascot
+### The NaNofuzz Mascot

-Meet Nancy, the Silky Anteater!
+Meet NaNcy, the Silky Anteater!
 Silky anteaters are wonderfully-adapted, small, fuzzy creatures known to find and consume large quantities of bugs on a daily basis.
-Therefore, Nancy (or, NaNcy, if you prefer) is NaNofuzz' beloved mascot on your journey to find bugs.
+Therefore, NaNcy is NaNofuzz' beloved mascot on the journey to find and eliminate more bugs.

 ![image](https://avatars.githubusercontent.com/u/136026223?s=200&v=4)